-How to add a popup, modal, or content overlay in WordPress
+How to add a popup, modal, or content overlay in WordPress.

 Okay, it’s been a while since I shared a WordPress tutorial, and today’s your lucky day.

-Of all the many questions posed on a weekly basis from various prospects and customers with WordPress websites, the question of how difficult it is to create a popup, modal, or content overlay is quite frequent.
+Of all the many questions posed on a weekly basis by various prospects and customers with WordPress websites, the question of how difficult it is to create a popup, modal, or content overlay is quite frequent.

 And although it’s not my first time around the block providing this type of WordPress solution for those that desire functionality for their website, I’ll share with you two WordPress plugins I’ve started using on more and more projects.

 First, my previous tutorials about WP Popup Plugin are still somewhat valid, yet I recommend the new approach I’ll soon share in the next sections of this tutorial.

 - One action small business websites fail at and shouldn’t (Part I)